Lithium Deep Cycle Marine Batteries

 AGM Batteries

 These batteries don’t require a lot of maintenance, and they rarely leak.
-However, the upfront cost is expensive, and if they do need maintenance from overuse, it’s difficult to reach the internal components.
-Chances are, you’ll just have to purchase a whole new battery instead.
-They also require more battery charges as they can only be discharged to 50% whereas an Ionic lithium battery can be drained to full capacity.
+However, the upfront cost is expensive.
+And if they do need maintenance from overuse, it’s hard to reach the internal components.
+Chances are, you’ll have to purchase a whole new battery instead.
+They also require more battery charges as you can only discharge them to 50% - 50% Depth Of Discharge (DOD).
+In comparison, an Ionic lithium battery has a 99% Depth Of Discharge.

 flash icon